coderpudding/amazon-redirector/README.md

 - Shake to wake
 - Touchscreen interface
-- Onboard speaker
+- Built-in speaker
-- Wi-Fi song transfer
+- Wi-Fi music transfer
+- MicroSD storage
 - Deep sleep support
-- SD card music storage

 ---

 ## Transferring Songs

-The ESP32 creates its own Wi-Fi access point.
+The ESP32 hosts its own Wi-Fi access point.

-Simply connect from your phone or laptop, open a browser, and upload songs directly to the SD card—no dedicated app required.
+Connect to the device from your phone or laptop, open a browser, and drag and drop songs directly onto the SD card.
+No dedicated app or cable is required.

 ---